Audience menu for:

-Federal regulations require that HCC track the academic progress of financial aid recipients from the first date of enrollment at HCC (including while dually enrolled in high school), whether or not financial aid was received.
-A student's progress must be measured both quantitatively and qualitatively.
+Federal regulations require that HCC track the academic progress of students from the first date of enrollment at HCC (including while dually enrolled in High School), whether or not financial aid was received.
+Student's progress must be measured both quantitatively and qualitatively.
 That is, in addition to a minimum grade point average requirement, a student must complete a minimum percentage of course work and must complete the degree or certificate requirements within a maximum time frame.
 Please refer to the college catalog for more details about SAP and the process to appeal SAP termination at https://catalog.harford.edu/

-Students must maintain a cumulative grade point average of 2.0 (or minimum G.PA. for major).
-Transitional studies (zero level) course grades are calculated into the GPA for SAP purposes.
+Students must maintain a cumulative grade point average of 2.0 (or minimum GPA for major).
+Transitional studies course* grades are calculated into the GPA for SAP purposes.
 Repeated courses indicated as Exclude ("E") on transcript are not included in calculation of Financial Aid GPA.

-Students must successfully complete at least 67% of cumulative attempted credits* at HCC.
+Students must successfully complete** at least 67% of cumulative attempted credits*** at HCC.
 Transitional studies courses (zero level), repeated courses, transfer credits and withdrawals are included in this calculation.
 A successful completion is defined as the grade of A, B, C, or D, TR (transfer), ML (military) and AP (Advanced Placement).
 The grades of F, W, M, N, I or K are not considered as successful completion of the attempted credits.
 If a student received an I (Incomplete) grade for a course and later successfully completes the course, the student must notify the Financial Aid Office and request a review of his or her completion/pace rate.
 See additional information about incomplete (I) grades in Incomplete Grades section below.

 Transitional Studies Courses: Courses below 100 level.
 They are noted with an*next to grade on student transcript.

 **Completed Credits: Any class on student transcript with grade of A, B, C or D, including transitional studies courses and repeated courses; transfer (TR) credits, AP credits, military (ML) credits.

 Join the conversation